 M: Well, the biggest mistake I can think of is when people don’t allow themselves to melt some metal.
 Many students are devastated when they melt a jump ring or some other element.
 Yes, it’s annoying when things melt, but really there is no better way to understand metal than by taking it through its various phases of temperature and ultimately melting it.
 So melt away; just watch what you are doing and learn from it.

 K: What about cleanup?
 Are there any special rules about handling a soldered joint?

 M: I always tell people that I am great at sanding and polishing because I am so bad at soldering.
 Really I just use way too much solder most of the time.
 So when deciding on how much solder to use, take what you think you need and then use half of that, and that should only be slightly too much.
 After soldering, let the item cool a little, and then quench it in water before placing it in the pickle—never quench in the pickle.
 It makes a mess and is bad for the metal.

 Many thanks to Mark Nelson for his wisdom and clarifications.
 If you have any helpful tips or tricks to share about soldering, I invite you to post them below!
-If you’d like to take a soldering class from one of Rio’s expert teachers, you can check out our Education in Motion class schedule.
+If you’d like to take a soldering class from one of Rio’s expert teachers, you can check out our class schedule.